Halston Y. – Fort Valley, Georgia

 Today, I am in my second year in the Servant Leader in Training Program.
 For me, Waypoint turned out to be what my heart had been seeking for my adult life.
 God started working in my life, He softened my heart, showing me it was okay to love, be vulnerable, and find His purpose for my life.
 I now have hope for my future, regained relationships with my family, and peace that I’ve never felt before.
 Through Jesus compassion for me, I have a future far greater then I could have ever imagined and a Savior that will never leave me.

-Eddie – Gainesville, Georgia
+Eddie S. – Gainesville, Georgia

 My name is Eddie.
 I was born and raised in Gainesville, GA.
 My whole life I’ve lived in bad parts of Gainesville with drugs, drinking, and crime including my own home.
 So, living and seeing these things like that is why I took on a life of Hell, because I didn’t know anything else.
 I have been in and out of jail since I was 17 year old.
 From that point on, my life was going down hill fast.
 This life was all I knew, but God saw fit for me, had a plan that I would see and find something greater, His son Jesus Christ.

-Now, I have graduated my first year and am currently serving my second year in the Servant Leader in Training Program.
+Now, I have graduated my first year and am currently serving my second year in the Servant Leadership in Training (SLT) Program.
 God is moving in my life revealing His love to me everyday.
 As long as I keep my head up and stay focused on God there is no telling where I will go in life!

-Baker – Greenville, North Carolina
+Baker J, – Greenville, North Carolina

 My name is Baker and I am 25 year old.
-I am currently serving my second year in the Servant Leader in Training Program.
+I am currently serving my second year in the Servant Leadership in Training (SLT) Program.
 Before I arrived here, my life was quickly falling apart.
 I started experimenting with drugs and alcohol as a teenager, which eventually lead to full blown addiction.
 My using cost me several jobs, relationships, and nearly my life when I had a drug related seizure that lead me in an Intensive Care Unit for a week.
 While in the hospital, my family and I found out about Waypoint and I knew it was time to get help.

 A little over a year later, I can honestly say that Waypoint is the best thing that ever happened to me.
 Not only because of my sobriety, but mainly because of my relationships with God that I have developed during my time here.
 I am the happiest now that I have ever been and look forward to learning more about myself and who God has created me to be.

-Justin – Gainesville, Georgia
+Justin M. – Gainesville, Georgia

 My name is Justin and I am 29 years old.
 I have had issues with chemical dependency for most of my life.
 I had a tough childhood and began using tobacco and alcohol before I was in high school.
 I never knew my father, which among other things contributed to a lack of identity and self-worth.
 As I grew up I became angry and rebellious, defiant to my authority and increasingly isolated and antisocial.
 I eventually began to get in trouble with the police.
 Life in and out of jail became the norm for me.